 Diagnosis may take some time because it is so difficult to tell the difference between schizoaffective disorder, schizophrenia and mood disorders.
-Usually, a diagnosis of schizoaffective disorder is made when the symptoms of schizophrenia and mood disorder are present at the same time for at least two weeks.
+Usually, a diagnosis of schizoaffective disorder is made when the symptoms of schizophrenia and the symptoms of a mood disorder (such as bipolar disorder or unipolar disorder) are present at the same time for at least two weeks.

 Medical tests may include x-rays and blood tests to make sure the symptoms aren’t caused by physical disease.
 Factors common to schizoaffective disorder that may help a diagnosis include:

 - onset is typically during the years of early adulthood

 - watching a moving object is usually difficult for a person with schizoaffective disorder